shpak86/tcp_scanner/README.md

 # TCP port scanner

-Scanner performs sequential connect scan of specified ports or port ranges.
+Library allows to scan ports ranges using connect scan.

 ## Usage
-To use this package add `tcp_scanner` as a dependency in your pubspec.yaml.
-To run scan use TCPScanner class.
+To use this package add `tcp_scanner` as a dependency in your `pubspec.yaml`.
-ScanResult contains scanning report.
-If you need to get running scan status, you have to use TCPScanner.scanResult field.
+`ScanResult` contains scanning report.
+If you need to get running scan status, you have to use `TCPScanner.scanResult` field.

 Scan specified ports: